jfernandz/pyst2/README.rst

 This is the original changelog merged into the readme file.
 I'm not so sure I really want to change all these things (in particular the threaded implementation looks good to me).
-I will maintain a section summarizing the changes in this README, the ChangeLog won't be maintained any longer.
-Detailed changes will be available in the version control tool (currently svn).
+I will maintain a section summarizing the changes in this README.
+Detailed changes will be available in the version control tool (currently git).

 * ChangeLog:
   The ChangeLog needs to be updated from the monotone logs.